 Some of these places will display your material at no charge but if you truly want results, then you should offer some incentives.
 You can partner with the stores to use their services exclusively, or even add coupon codes to your cards to track response rates and offer referral fees.
 Like most things money talks, and offering commissions can usually sway someone to your side.

 The hard part of selling yourself as a wedding planner is that people don’t know what you can bring to the table.
 One way to prove your expertise is by sharing it through content channels.
 Become the local expert on wedding planning by writing articles and making appearances on television and radio.
 These outlets are starving for original content ideas, and if you can pitch a great segment, they will be happy to give you exposure.
 Just make sure to get your website in place first.
 Not only is this a professional expectation, but it will provide listeners and viewers with an easy way to find you if they want to learn more.

 Up-selling is a strategy used by restaurants and retails shops to entice you to spend more.
 People are easier to sell additional items to when they already have their wallet open.
 You can play off this as a wedding planner by creating your product line.
 Websites like Etsy.com make it easy to sell handmade wedding favors, invitations, and table decorations.
 Of course, this can be a profitable business all by itself, but you can also use it to introduce people to your wedding planning services.
 Even someone who lives hundreds of miles away might be interested in paying for a phone consultation or customized décor outline.

 Wedding planners today need to do a lot more than simply open up shop to win clients.
 But don’t get sucked into spending thousands of dollars on advertising to attract interest.
 Half the battle is simply distinguishing yourself with a unique service, and then promoting your services in places where potential customers are searching.
-These two strategies alone can drive plenty of qualified customers to your business.
 Best of all, they are less expensive than traditional advertising.